During my last

 At least I was having fun.
 For about two weeks I couldn't

-wait to come home each day!
+wait to come home from work each day!
 With more than 10,700 new comic books

-to look at and enjoy, my eyes were as wide as a kid in a candy store.
+to look at and enjoy, my eyes had to have been as wide as a kid in a

 My first idea was to sell off the entire 10,700 books I purchased, in four